 Tuesday, September 13 2011 , Your time is 15:58:00

-A government-led reform package adopted by Parliament in March 2014 prohibited discrimination and hate crimes, but not on the basis of sexual orientation or gender identity
+The EU calls for prohibiting by law all discrimination on the basis of sexual orientation or gender identity

 Daily News - Follow us on